aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 ```
 ## Start the application

+> [!IMPORTANT]
+> If you did not use an virtualenv when installing dependencies `waitress-serve` will
+> likely not be in your path.

 ```shell
  waitress-serve --host 127.0.0.1 --port 8080 --threads 32 quote_search:app
 ```

 ## Performing a quote search
-Navigate to http://127.0.0.1:8080/search and perform a search for quotes based on a description.
+Navigate to http://127.0.0.1:8080/search and perform a search for quotes based on a description.  <!-- markdown-link-check-disable-line -->

 ## Install using docker compose